elvis-epx/rexif/README.md

 # rexif

-RExif is a native Rust library to extract EXIF data from JPEG and TIFF images.
+RExif is a native Rust create, written to extract EXIF data from JPEG and TIFF images.

 It is in very early stages of development.
-Documentation and examples are still scarce.
+Documentation and examples are still scarce, sorry about that.
+It is also my pet project to learn a bit of Rust.

 The crate also contains a
 sample binary called 'rexiftoolt' that accepts files as arguments and prints the EXIF data.
 It gives